State Vehicle Parking

 Service Maintenance Parking Spaces

 Transportation and Parking Services recognizes the need for University-owned state vehicles who serve in a service capacity to have access to available parking in various locations across campus.
 As a result, spaces within various parking lots on campus have been designated as service maintenance parking locations.
-These areas maintain a four-hour parking limit, and require vehicles display a service maintenance permit.
+These areas maintain a four-hour parking limit, and require vehicles to have a virtual permit registered with Transportation & Parking Services.
 Storage of state vehicles is not permitted within service maintenance spaces.

 Service maintenance permits may be requested by a department using the Service Maintenance Permit Request Form.